 The main advantage of bridges is that they are cost-effective way of replacing missing teeth.
 Also, they don’t need bone grafting and offer a quick process for replacing the missing teeth.

 The biggest disadvantage associated with bridges is that they put strain on surrounding structures, especially the two teeth attached to the device.
 A bridge can rarely last for a lifetime.

-In case where patients have lost a significant number of teeth in a row, dentist can recommend a mixed approach.
+In case where patients have lost a significant number of teeth in a row, dentist near you can recommend a mixed approach.